fibarrola/simple_data_analysis/README.md

-# A simple web app for Data Visualization
+# A simple Dash web app for Data Visualization

 Analysis of a time series that contains the following steps:
 - Data Check: Check for uncorrectly formatted datapoints.